enthusiasticgeek/gstreamer-rtsp-ssl-example/README.md

    **./rtsp_client rtsps://127.0.0.1:8554/test**

 5. As long as the certs are correct and the Gstreamer packages are installed one should be able to view the video.

+6. **Note:** Currently there is no peer verification on either client or server side. (it may be added in the future)